eshava/Eshava.DomainDrivenDesign/README.md

 These are also divided into read (query) and write (command) operations.
 When saving and loading aggregate models, the InfrastructureProviderService orchestrates the individual resource accesses.
 If, for example, a model consists of several individual models, the InfrastructureProviderService distributes the storage of the individual models to the respective repositories.
+In the current implementation, the information of a domain model and the associated value objects are mapped to the same data model.
+In principle, however, the information of a value object could also be stored in a separate table with reference to the main data model.
 The InfrastructureProviderServices has another task.
 It collects and distributes the events contained in the domain models.
 To do this, the domain model events are first converted into domain events.

 * Infrastructure-Project